EDAAC/EDAAC/docs/index.rst

 :doc:`guide/index`
-  The Full guide to EDAAC --- from collecting metrics to storing them, from querying for data to advanced analytics and *everything* between.
+  The Full guide to EDAAC --- from collecting metrics to storing them, from querying data to advanced analytics and *everything* in-between.

 :doc:`license`
   EDAAC is open-source under BSD-3 license.